 Frenchton dogs are blended dogs, combining a Boston Terrier and a French Bulldog.
 They inherited the best traits of both their parents, including being sturdy, social, and playful.
 Frenchtons are also known as Frenchbos, Faux Frenchbos, and Frostons.

-These endearing small dogs are good companions for families and apartment dwellers despite their size.
+Despite their size, these endearing small dogs are good companions for families and apartment dwellers.
 French bulldogs and Boston terriers occupy high spots among U.S. dog breed rankings, but Frenchtons make a name for themselves and remain a relatively rare crossbreed in this country.

 Frenchtons are brachycephalic, which means their faces are smooshy, and their snouts are short, so they’re not great at full-on sporty activities.
 Their fun-loving personalities and happy dispositions quickly turn any dog hater into a friend.
 A relaxed vibe and a very social personality make them prefer a relaxing afternoon at the park or a dog-friendly establishment to a jog in the neighborhood.
 This hybrid dog can be an entertaining pet for any family or home.